tsutterley/gravity-toolkit/doc/source/user_guide/harmonics.rst

     GRACE/GRACE-FO months variable of the spherical harmonics

-.. method:: object.from_ascii(filename)
+.. method:: object.from_ascii(filename, date=True)

-    read a harmonics object from an ascii file
+    Read a harmonics object from an ascii file

     Inputs: full path of input ascii file

+    Options: ascii file contains date information

-.. method:: object.from_netCDF4(filename)
+.. method:: object.from_netCDF4(filename, date=True)

-    read a harmonics object from a netCDF4 file
+    Read a harmonics object from a netCDF4 file

     Inputs: full path of input netCDF4 file

+    Options: netCDF4 file contains date information

-.. method:: object.from_HDF5(filename)
+.. method:: object.from_HDF5(filename, date=True)

-    read a harmonics object from a HDF5 file
+    Read a harmonics object from a HDF5 file

     Inputs: full path of input HDF5 file

+    Options: HDF5 file contains date information

 .. method:: object.from_gfc(filename)

-    read a harmonics object from a gfc gravity model file from the `GFZ ICGEM`__.
+    Read a harmonics object from a gfc gravity model file from the `GFZ ICGEM`__.

     Inputs: full path of input gfc file

 .. __: http://icgem.gfz-potsdam.de/

-.. method:: object.from_index(filename, format=None)
+.. method:: object.from_index(filename, format=None, date=True, sort=True)

-    read a harmonics object from an index of ascii, netCDF4 or HDF5 files
+    Read a harmonics object from an index of ascii, netCDF4 or HDF5 files

     Inputs: full path of index file to be read into a harmonics object

+    Options:
-    Options: format of files in index (ascii, netCDF4 or HDF5)
+        format of files in index (ascii, netCDF4 or HDF5)

+        ascii, netCDF4, or HDF5 contains date information

+        sort harmonics objects by date information

-.. method:: object.from_list(object_list)
+.. method:: object.from_list(object_list, date=True, sort=True)

-    build a sorted harmonics object from a list of other harmonics objects
+    Build a sorted harmonics object from a list of other harmonics objects

     Inputs: list of harmonics object to be merged

+    Options:
+        harmonics objects contains date information

+        sort harmonics objects by date information

 .. method:: object.from_dict(dict_object)

-    convert a dict object to a harmonics object
+    Convert a dict object to a harmonics object

     Inputs: dictionary object to be converted

+.. method:: object.to_ascii(filename)

+    Write a harmonics object to ascii file

+    Inputs: full path of output ascii file

+    Options: harmonics objects contains date information

 .. method:: object.to_netCDF4(filename)

-    write a harmonics object to netCDF4 file
+    Write a harmonics object to netCDF4 file

     Inputs: full path of output netCDF4 file

+    Options: harmonics objects contains date information

 .. method:: object.to_HDF5(filename)

-    write a harmonics object to HDF5 file
+    Write a harmonics object to HDF5 file

     Inputs: full path of output HDF5 file

+    Options: harmonics objects contains date information

 .. method:: object.add(temp)

-    add two harmonics objects
+    Add two harmonics objects

     Inputs: harmonic object to be added

 .. method:: object.subtract(temp)

-    subtract one harmonics object from another
+    Subtract one harmonics object from another

     Inputs: harmonic object to be subtracted

+.. method:: object.multiply(temp)

+    Multiply two harmonics objects

+    Inputs: harmonic object to be multiplied

+.. method:: object.divide(temp)

+    Divide one harmonics object from another

+    Inputs: harmonic object to be divided

+.. method:: object.copy()

+    Copy a harmonics object to a new harmonics object

+.. method:: object.expand_dims()

+    Add a singleton dimension to a harmonics object if non-existent

+.. method:: object.squeeze()

+    Remove singleton dimensions from a harmonics object

 .. method:: object.index(indice)

-    subset a harmonics object to specific index
+    Subset a harmonics object to specific index

     Inputs: `indice` in matrix to subset

 .. method:: object.subset(months)

-    subset a harmonics object to specific GRACE/GRACE-FO months
+    Subset a harmonics object to specific GRACE/GRACE-FO months

     Inputs: GRACE/GRACE-FO months

-.. method:: object.truncate(lmax, mmax=None)
+.. method:: object.truncate(lmax, lmin=0, mmax=None)

-    truncate a harmonics object to a new degree and order
+    Truncate a harmonics object to a new degree and order

     Inputs: `lmax` maximum degree of spherical harmonics

+    Options:
+        `lmin` minimum degree of spherical harmonics

-    Options: `mmax` maximum order of spherical harmonics
+        `mmax` maximum order of spherical harmonics

 .. method:: object.mean(apply=False)